-and achieve a significant speedup compared to traditional CPU-based methods.
-We adopt the technique from [35], which utilizes STTNI intrinsics from SSE 4.2.
-They work on two 128-bit vector registers, treating them as four 32-bit or eight 16-bit integers.
-Fig. 7 shows how STTNI builds an all-to-all comparison matrix and outputs a vector of matches using just one instruction.
+Since E{1B} spends almost all of its CPU time on intersection, it is crucial to address this bottleneck first.
+With support for SIMD in modern CPUs, we can exploit data-level parallelism and achieve a significant speedup compared to traditional CPU-based methods.
+We adopt the technique from [31], which utilizes STTNI intrinsics from SSE 4.2.
 While 32-bit intersection is fast, better results can be procured by compressing labels into 16-bit numbers.
-This is performed by grouping node IDs into chunks that share the same upper 16 bits.
-For each chunk, PaCiFier additionally keeps its length and a list of the lower two bytes from each original label.
 This works well because all vertices are sequentially relabeled and adjacency lists are kept in ascending order.
 Besides almost doubling intersection speed, this method reduces graph size by approximately 50%.

 For lists that are shorter than some threshold (e.g., 16), both compression and 16-bit intersection do not work well.
-In these cases, we keep the lists in 32-bit format and apply the branchless scalar (i.e., non-SIMD) intersection from [19].
+In these cases, we keep the lists in 32-bit format and apply the branchless scalar (i.e., non-SIMD) intersection from [16].
 A benchmark of these operations together with the Google Hash Table are shown in Table VI.
 With 1.8B operations/sec, PaCiFier's ratio s is a whopping 94.7.
-This places even more doubt that T{1B} will be competitive in the near future, especially given that RAM bandwidth scales much faster than latency [33], i.e., s will continue increasing.
+This places even more doubt that T{1B} will be competitive in the near future, especially given that RAM bandwidth scales much faster than latency [29], i.e., s will continue increasing.